replit/play/README.md

 # each number can go from 0 to 255
 ```

 Anywhere you can set a color in Python Play, you can do it using a named color like `'red'` or an RGB value above like `(255, 255, 255)` or even an RGBA value like `(0, 0, 0, 127)` (the fourth number is transparency from 0 to 255).
+You can get the current background color with `play.background_color`.